 So, all of a sudden your air conditioner needs repair at your Windsor home and you have no idea what to expect.
-It’s daunting enough to let an AC repairman into your home, but then to not be sure what they’re going to do can add even more unnecessary stress.
+It’s daunting enough to let an air conditioner repair technician into your home, but then to not know what exactly they’re going to do can add even more unnecessary stress.
 But fear not!
-Bryant Heating & Cooling Service Experts is here to fill you in on the general air conditioning repair process so you can be informed when an expert air conditioning service technician needs to visit your home.
+Bryant Heating & Cooling Service Experts is here to fill you in on the general air conditioning repair process so you’ll be informed when an expert air conditioning service technician needs to pay you a visit.

 AC Repair Starts Simple

 When the repairman comes to your home, they should initially request to check your thermostat.
 It might sound ridiculous, but they need to check it to verify that it’s not simply a thermostat settings error.
-The repairman will confirm the thermostat is programmed to cool and then reduce the temperature to see if that will start up the AC.
-A flawed or improperly connected wire could be the only thing that’s keeping you from a comfortable home.
+The technician will verify the thermostat is programmed to cool and then reduce the temperature to see if that will start up the air conditioning system.
+A flawed or incorrectly connected wire could be all that’s standing in the way of you and a comfortable home.

-If there is still an issue, the technician may request to see your circuit breaker box.
+If there is still an issue, the technician may ask you to see the circuit breaker box.
 They might set the circuit switches to off and then back to on to see if that activates the AC.

 Getting to the nitty-gritty of AC Repair

 The service tech will then probably ask to see the air conditioning equipment.
-Same as a doctor, the repairman will commence their trial and error diagnosis process.
-There are many factors that could be the cause for an air conditioner that isn’t running properly, and it’s up the repairman to explore all the possible sources starting from the most standard issues to the least.
+Same as a doctor, the technician will commence their trial and error testing process.
+There are several factors that could be the cause for an AC that isn’t running properly, and it’s up the repairman to explore all the possible sources starting from the most usual issues to the least.
 This process could take anywhere from five minutes to an hour, possibly longer.

-During the A/C system diagnosis, they will most likely check the air filter to confirm it’s not obstructed or requires replacing.
-They will check the AC refrigerant levels, verify the air condenser fan is turning properly, make sure that the size of your air conditioning system is suitable for the size of your house, and inspect the electronics, safety controls, and wiring.
+During the A/C system diagnosis, they will probably check the air filter to make sure it’s not obstructed or requires replacing.
+They will check the AC refrigerant levels, verify the air condenser fan is turning properly, make sure that the size of your air conditioning system is suitable for the size of your home, and inspect the electronics, safety controls, and wiring.

 Have answers, will fix

-Once the AC technician has diagnosed the issue, he or she should explain all your options to you.
-The conversation will typically start with the service tech explaining what the problem is, what part (if any) failed, how or why it went out, and how that part makes your A/C system operate.
+Once the AC technician has determined the problem, he or she should explain all your options.
+The discussion will typically start with the service tech explaining what the problem is, what part (if any) died, how or why it went out, and how that part makes your A/C system operate.

-The repairman will then go into your courses of action, which will involve replacing the part and correcting the problem, but may also include upgrading parts of the A/C, the air conditioner itself, or your whole heating and AC system.
-In certain cases, it may make more sense to invest in an entire new heating and cooling system, specifically if the air conditioner is past its prime, or susceptible to breaking down again and end up causing you to spend more on air conditioning repairs in the long run.
-The repairman will go over how much time, effort, and cost it will take to rectify the trouble.
+The repairman will then go into your courses of action, which will involve replacing the part and fixing the issue, but may also include upgrading parts of the A/C, the air conditioner itself, or your whole heating and AC system.
+In some cases, it may make more sense to invest in a whole new heating and cooling system, specifically if the AC is past its prime, or susceptible to breaking down again and end up causing you to spend more on AC repairs by the time it’s all said and done.
+The technician will go over how much time, effort, and cost it will take to rectify the trouble.

-The service tech might at this point explain what could have prevented the problem or part failure and how to keep a future issue.
-This typically includes seasonal maintenance, which not only helps prevent an A/C system breakdown, but in most situations also keeps your AC system’s warranty valid.
-Most expert air conditioner repair centers will offer an annual service plan so you don’t have to think about making future HVAC tune-up appointments for your home.
+The service tech might at this point explain what could have prevented the problem or part failure and how to keep a future problem from happening.
+This usually includes proactive maintenance, which not only helps prevent an A/C system breakdown, but in most situations also keeps your AC system’s warranty valid.
+Most expert air conditioner repair centers will offer an annual service plan so you don’t have to think about making future HVAC tune-up appointments for your systems.

 Lastly, they will go over the process for repairing the failed part or correcting the issue.
-If you choose that A/C system repair is better for you than investing in an AC system upgrade, the repairman will order any parts required and schedule your new appointment to repair the A/C system.
-Or, if the necessary part is already accessible on their vehicle, they will move forward with the air conditioner repair work with your authorization.
+If you determine that AC repair is better for you than investing in an AC system upgrade, the technician will order any parts required and set up your new appointment to repair the A/C system.
+Or, if the part required is already accessible on their vehicle, they will go ahead and start the AC repair work with your consent.